Stairlift Tips and Advice

 This page addresses the removal of stairlifts in detail, answering questions such as how long the process should last, who will carry it out, and what the stairs could look like once removal has been completed.

-Can you buy stairlifts for narrow stairs or outdoors?
+Can you buy stairlifts for narrow stairs?

 Every home is different and, as such, there are a number of choices available for anyone who needs a stairlift installed but whose property is laid out in such a way that logistical difficulties may have to be overcome in order for this to be done.

-On this page, you will find information about several different types of bespoke stairlift, the wide range of which ensures that – whatever the configuration of your home – there will be an option to suit your circumstances.
+On this page, you will find information about several different types of stairlift, the wide range of which ensures that – whatever the configuration of your home – there will be an option to suit your circumstances.